Xilinx/VMC_Help/AIE/DDS/README.md

 ## Description

-This block implements the Direct Digital Synthesizer (DDS) targeted for AI Engines that uses buffer interface.
+This block implements the Direct Digital Synthesizer (DDS) targeted for AI Engines and uses buffer interface.

 ## Parameters